flutter/website/src/content/cookbook/architecture/command.md

 ```

 You need to clear the error state each time you execute this action,
-otherwise this action will happen each time `notifyListeners()` is called.
+otherwise this action happens each time `notifyListeners()` is called.

 <?code-excerpt "lib/no_command.dart (_onViewModelChanged)"?>
 ```dart